timowlmtn/timowlmtn/README.md

 - Reviewed existing supply chain analytics and data pipelines for integration with LLMs
 - Met with early adopters to gather feedback and iterate on the product.

 ---

-### Capital Campaign Lead (Non-Profit Fundraising)
-** Capital Campaign Chair **
-September 2023 – Present | Providence RI

-- Organized volunteers and led a successful \$2.5 M capital campaign to raise money for capital improvements.
-- Direct point of contact for Klote & Associates, the fundraising consultant.
-- Initiated cold calls and personal meetings with major donors, securing \$1.2 M in pledges within the first month.
-- Managed the CRM database around the campaign, tracking concerns, and targeting members with stewards

----